-Insurance Coverage: Many major insurance plans no longer cover Synvisc starting in 2016.
+Insurance Coverage: Many major insurance plans no longer cover Synvisc.
 Learn More

 Commonly Used Brand Name(s)Synvisc, Synvisc Hylan G-F, Synvisc One

 Therapeutic ClassificationsCartilaginous Defect Repair Agent